wyt2000/InverseCoder/README.md

 ## Training

-We first fine-tune the base models on synthetic data generated through INVERSE-INSTRUCT for 1 epoch, then we continue to fine-tune the models with the original instruction tuning dataset for 2 epochs to obtain InverseCoder models.
+We first fine-tune the base models on synthetic data generated through Inverse-Instruct for 1 epoch, then we continue to fine-tune the models with the original instruction tuning dataset for 2 epochs to obtain InverseCoder models.
 We use the same hyper-parameter and prompt settings as [Magicoder](https://github.com/ise-uiuc/magicoder) for comparison.

 ## Inference